Not All Verbs of Movement Use Être In Passé Composé

 Elles sont entrées dans la maison = they came inside the house.

-List of French verbs using “être” to form their compouned tenses
+List of French verbs using “être” to form their compound tenses

 Elle est venue du Japon – she came from Japan

 - Arriver à, en, au… : to arrive

 Ils sont arrivés au restaurant – they arrived to the restaurant

 - Monter sur: to climb up on